-From goat yoga to toe yoga, there are many creative ways to spice up your asana practice.
+From goat yoga to toe yoga, there are many creative ways to spice up your yoga practice.
 One of the more prominent trends currently gaining interest is naked yoga.

 The idea of practicing yoga asana in your birthday suit may seem like a gimmick to some; however, it isn’t just a ploy to increase your likes on your Instagram feed.

 However, when practiced with clear intentions, naked yoga can serve to deepen the experience of your practice in many ways.

 What Is Naked Yoga?

 Although the trend of naked yoga is just beginning to spread throughout the U.S., practicing yoga in the nude has been around as long as the practice of yoga itself.

-Recently, the movement has spread from places like New York City and Los Angeles, to yoga studios all across the country.
+Recently, the movement has spread from places like New York City and Los Angeles to yoga studios all across the country.

 What to Expect From a Naked Yoga Class

 As with other styles of yoga, there are different options to choose from if you’re intrigued by the idea of practicing asana —au naturale.